RWS-CFNS/cap-dab-server/README.md

 - [x] Allow user to select which announcement to use for CAP messages
 - [ ] Implement more of the CAP spec (message updates, ...)
 - [ ] Split admin interface from server component
+- [ ] Don't start the CAP server and Watcher thread if all warning methods are disabled

 # Known issues
 - DAB data streams don't properly shut down because read blocks the stream thread